nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 9. Place 1.5 mL tube on magnet rack.
 Allow beads to seperate (~5 min)

-10. Remove supernatent with a P1000 pipetter and discard.
-Remove any remaining supernatent with a P100 or P200 pipetter.
+10. Remove supernatant with a P1000 pipetter and discard.
+Remove any remaining supernatant with a P100 or P200 pipetter.

 11. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 1)

-12. Remove supernatent as in Step 10.
+12. Remove supernatant as in Step 10.

 13. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 2)

-14. Remove supernatent as in Step 10.
+14. Remove supernatant as in Step 10.

 15. Allow beads to sit until there is no residual ethanol on the sides of the tube.
 This usually takes about 2-3 mins.